Embracing Singlehood, Single Life Blog

 18. Call or text your friends

 While a big part of being single is enjoying your own company, and learning how to b happy alone… It doesn’t mean you shouldn’t spend time with others.
-In fact, a huge part of being single is having so much more time for friendships, than you did while in relationships.
+In fact, a huge part of being single is having so much more time for friendships than you did while in relationships.
 Regardless of your relationship status, you should always make some time to catch up with friends.
-Making a habit of calling or texting regularly will also help you be better at keeping in touch, and will also help you maintain your friendships.
+Making a positive habit of calling or texting regularly will also help you be better at keeping in touch and will also help you maintain your friendships.
 Not to mention, that your friends will appreciate it and it will probably improve their day that much more.

 19. Have random fun moments

 This is a silly one, but also definitely one of my favourites, if not the favourite.
-It’s also one of the best and easiest habits to adopt.
-As it can improve your mood instantly, and also your well being in the long run.
+It’s also one of the best and easiest positive habits to adopt.
+As it can improve your mood instantly, and also your well-being in the long run.
 You can either put on some fun music and dance around, do funny imitations, sing at the top of your lungs, make silly faces at yourself in the mirror, or anything else you can think of.
-Not only does this make you happier, but it also helps you grow and build your affection and connection with yourself, and helps you feel closer to you.
+Not only does this make you happier, but it also helps you grow and build your affection and connection with yourself, and helps you feel closer to yourself.

 20. Be curious and keep learning